arcan1s/ahriman/docs/configuration.rst

 Remote git source synchronization settings.
 Unlike ``Upload`` triggers those triggers are used for PKGBUILD synchronization - fetch from remote repository PKGBUILDs before updating process.

 It supports authorization; to do so you'd need to prefix the url with authorization part, e.g. ``https://key:token@github.com/arcan1s/ahriman.git``.
 It is highly recommended to use application tokens instead of your user authorization details.
+Alternatively, you can use any other option supported by git, e.g.:

+* by SSH key: generate SSH key as ``ahriman`` user and put public part of it to the repository keys.
+* by git credentials helper: consult with the `related man page <https://git-scm.com/docs/gitcredentials>`_.

+Available options are:

 * ``target`` - list of remote pull triggers to be used, space separated list of strings, optional, defaults to ``gitremote``.
 It must point to valid section (or to section with architecture), e.g. ``gitremote`` must point to either ``gitremote`` or ``gitremote:x86_64`` (the one with architecture has higher priority).